terrysheng/azure-content-zhtw/articles/storage-java-how-to-use-table-storage.md

         e.printStackTrace();
     }

-## <a name="ModifyEntity"> </a>作法：修改實體
+## <a name="ModifyEntity"> </a>How to: Modify an entity

-若要修改實體，請從資料表服務擷取它，對實體物件進行變更，然後以取代或合併操作將變更儲存回資料表服務。下列程式碼會變更現有客戶的電話號碼。不像我們之前為了執行插入而呼叫 **TableOperation.insert**，這個程式碼會呼叫 **TableOperation.replace**。**CloudTable.execute** 方法會呼叫資料表服務，然後實體就會被取代，除非有另一個應用程式在此應用程式擷取它後的這段時間變更了這個實體。發生此情況時，系統會擲回例外狀況，且必須重新擷取、修改及儲存實體。這種開放式並行存取重試模式在分散式儲存體系統中相當常見。
+To modify an entity, retrieve it from the table service, make changes to the entity object, and save the changes back to the table service with a replace or merge operation.
+The following code changes an existing customer's phone number.
+Instead of calling **TableOperation.insert** like we did to insert, this code calls **TableOperation.replace**.
+The **CloudTable.execute** method calls the table service, and the entity is replaced, unless another application changed it in the time since this application retrieved it.
+When that happens, an exception is thrown, and the entity must be retrieved, modified, and saved again.
+This optimistic concurrency retry pattern is common in a distributed storage system.

     try
     {
     	// Retrieve storage account from connection-string.
     	CloudStorageAccount storageAccount =
 	       CloudStorageAccount.parse(storageConnectionString);

     	// Create the table client.
     	CloudTableClient tableClient = storageAccount.createCloudTableClient();

     	// Create a cloud table object for the table.
     	CloudTable cloudTable = tableClient.getTableReference("people");

     	// Retrieve the entity with partition key of "Smith" and row key of "Jeff".
     	TableOperation retrieveSmithJeff =
 	       TableOperation.retrieve("Smith", "Jeff", CustomerEntity.class);

     	// Submit the operation to the table service and get the specific entity.
     	CustomerEntity specificEntity =
 		  cloudTable.execute(retrieveSmithJeff).getResultAsType();

     	// Specify a new phone number.
     	specificEntity.setPhoneNumber("425-555-0105");

     	// Create an operation to replace the entity.
     	TableOperation replaceEntity = TableOperation.replace(specificEntity);

     	// Submit the operation to the table service. cloudTable.execute(replaceEntity);
     }
     catch (Exception e)
     {